vitorinux/OCS.macOSx/README.md

 # OCS.macOSx

 All Scripts has been tested on MacOSX 'El Capitan (10.11.6)'

-Scripts to get more CPU info for future usage in perl OCS Inventory Reports modules for MacOSX
+System info for MacOSX, useful for OCS Inventory.